 The Treasury’s CDFI Fund provides grants and financing to organizations certified as Community Development Financial Institutions (CDFIs).
-The CDFI designation limits those who can apply for those resources to ensure the program benefits those that most need it by institutions accountable to their communities with a mission to make a difference.
+The CDFI designation limits those who can apply for those resources to ensure the program benefits those that need it most, with institutions accountable to their communities in their mission to make a difference.

 The designation of CDFI certification conferred by the CDFI Fund to indicate that a financial institution provides financial products and services to underserved and economically distressed consumers and communities.